-- In a comprehensive review of American public and private school voucher programmes, Charles Glenn analyses their outcomes, and argues that South Africa should experiment with school vouchers as a means of expanding access to quality education for the poor.
+American public and private school voucher programmes are reviewed and analysed here by renowned American education expect, Charles Glenn.
+Glenn argues that South Africa should experiment with school vouchers as a means of expanding access to quality education for the poor.

-- For African-Americans, a central element of the struggle against racial oppression was the struggle over public – South Africans would say ‘government’ – education.
+For African-Americans, a central element of the struggle against racial oppression was the struggle over public education.

-- But since the 1970s it has become clear that ensuring that schools cannot discriminate on racial grounds and that all public schools are equitably funded does not mean that members of disadvantaged groups, such as poor African-Americans living in inner cities, will have access to good schools.
+Since the 1970s, it has become clear that ensuring that schools cannot discriminate on racial grounds and that all public schools are equitably funded does not mean that members of disadvantaged groups, such as poor African-Americans living in inner cities, will have access to good schools.

 Simply ending racial discrimination is not enough to realise the goal of decent schooling for all.
 Creating more freedom of school choice by experimenting with school vouchers should be a fundamental element of educational reform.